dotnet/docs/docs/standard/linq/retrieve-shallow-value-element.md

 ---
 title: How to retrieve the shallow value of an element - LINQ to XML
 description: Use the `ShallowValue` extension method to retrieve the shallow value of an element.
-The shallow value is the value of that element only; that is, it does not include the values of descendant elements. ms.date: 07/20/2015
+The shallow value is the value of that element only; that is, it doesn't include the values of descendant elements. ms.date: 07/20/2015
 dev_langs:
   - "csharp"